-Event: Supports RSVP, hosts, multiple paid ticket levels, tracking attendees, Facebook event integration, and staging locations.
-Introduction can include text and/or video.
+Event: Supports RSVP, hosts, multiple paid ticket levels, tracking attendees, and Facebook event integration.
+The introduction can include text and/or video.
 RSVPs can be accepted via text message keyword, on the website, and through your control panel.
 RSVPs receive an email with directions automatically.
 Ticketed events can include hosts, ticket levels, and purchasing multiple tickets simultaneously.
 Volunteer signup and shift assignment can be included.
 Event hosts and other organizers can receive email notifications automatically when RSVPs are received.
 Attendance can be tracked with printable lists for the door or directly in the control panel.
 RSVPs can be tagged, assigned a point person, and added to an engagement path automatically.
 Attendees can receive distinct tags, point people, and added to a path automatically.
 Recurring events can be copied, reducing data entry time and allowing separate RSVPs for each occurrence.

 FAQ: Frequently asked questions.
 Container for questions.
 Allow detailed questions and answers.

-Feedback: Anything requiring a single free form text field, like 'contact us' or 'tell your story'."
+Feedback: Anything requiring a single free-form text field, like 'contact us' or 'tell your story.'"
 The page type includes feedback labels, a volunteer recruitment options, and auto-tagging.
-You can automatically assign point people for anyone who leaves feedback, notify leaders of new feedback by email, and include a text and/or rich media introduction.
+You can automatically assign point people to anyone who leaves feedback, notify leaders of new feedback by email, and include a text and/or rich media introduction.

 Find Friends: For people to use their Facebook or Twitter accounts to connect with their friends and followers who have already joined.

-Follows: Everyone the signed in person is following.
+Follows: Everyone in your people database the signed in person is following.

 Invoice: Create customer invoices payable directly through your website.
 The page processes payment.
 Create invoices for each customer - can include service time frame, items purchased, and discount percentage.
 When an invoice is created, an email is sent to the customer that includes a link to the invoice page allowing them to pay via your website.
 Includes printable PDF, auto-response emails to confirm payment and to notify customers if their payment failed.